resources

 • Review current year’s LAND Trust plan, data, expenditures, and review if on course or if amendments are necessary.

-• March 1: Board of Education receives a report on prior year school plan implementation – Alice Peck, School Performance
+• March 3: Board of Education approval of final reports on prior year school plan implementation – Alice Meridith, School Performance Director.

 • Signature page confirmed and signed at meeting where approval is passed.

-• TSSP, Land Trust and Positive Behavior plan submitted to district no later than April 11 or as soon as complete; signed signature page accompanies plans.
+• TSSP, Land Trust and Positive Behavior plan submitted to district no later than April 13.
+Signed signature page accompanies plans.

 • LAND Trust plans reviewed by School Performance, any necessary changes conveyed to SCC and then submitted to Board of Education

-• SCC discuss elections, open seats; especially if SCC holds a spring election.
+• SCC discuss elections, determine number of open seats; especially if SCC holds a spring election.

-• If SCC holds spring election, advertise open seats and how/when election happens
+• IF SCC holds spring election, advertise open seats and how/when election is to happen, conduct spring elections.

 • Review current year’s LAND Trust plan, data and expenditures and review if on course or if amendments are necessary.